Both jobs and careers enable us to find income. However, there are some key differences between the two terms.

 They can assist you in times of need or open up new opportunities for you.

-Bosses or clients can also write testimonies or give recommendations to other employers to further your career and give you an advantage over other employees.
+Bosses or clients can also write testimonies or give recommendations to other employers to further their careers and give you an advantage over other employees.

 What to Consider When Choosing a Career